Want to take classes?

 MEDICAL BILLING II

 Continues, with additional emphasis, addressing areas covered in MREC 210.
-Covers hospital billing for both inpatient and outpatient.
-Prerequisite: MREC 210
+Covers hospital billing for both inpatient and outpatient, electronic claims submission, EOB, and payments, maintaining accounts receivable and collections and the state insurance commissioner.
+Prerequisite: MREC 210.

 Location: Web